• Home

 How Old Is The Pet?

-Younger pets will require more time and effort for caring, but they can be so sweet and charming.
+Younger pets will require more time and effort for care, but they can be so sweet and charming.
 Puppies are also very adorable and will bring more loyalty to the owner if they are raised at a young age.

 However, if you don’t think you have enough energy and time to take care of a young pet, choosing an older pet is also a good idea.
 Older pets are more likely to be trained already, so you need not fuss about potty training them or teaching them basic obedience.